-As an option, low fuel sensors may be installed.
-The LOW FUEL warning light is triggered as soon as 5 litres or less of useable fuel remain in the tank.
+As an option, a fuel quantity indication in the cockpit, as well as low fuel sensors may be installed.
+The LOW FUEL warning light is triggered as soon as 5 litres or less of useable fuel remain in the tanks.